-Students accepted into a graduate program are assigned a faculty advisor by their Graduate Program Director.
-Graduate students should consult with their advisor in selection of courses, degree requirements, and related matters.
-After the schedule is approved by the program director or advisor, a student should receive a pin number and is then allowed to web register or the advisor may choose to register incoming graduate students.
+Students accepted into a graduate program are assigned a Faculty Advisor by their Graduate Program Director.
+Graduate students should consult with their Advisor in selection of courses, degree requirements, and related matters.
+After the schedule is approved by the Program Director or Advisor, a student should receive a PIN number and is then allowed to web register, or the Advisor may choose to register incoming graduate students.
 Course lists are published each semester by the Registrar's Office and are available for viewing at the myDESU student services portal.
-Prior to development and submission of the Plan of Study to the School of Graduate Studies and Research, degree-seeking students must consult with an advisor prior to registering.
+Prior to development and submission of the Plan of Study to Graduate Studies and Research, degree-seeking students must consult with an Advisor prior to registering.
 After the initial consultation, graduate students should be able to follow their plan only seeking guidance as needed.

 Every student is expected to complete registration before the first day of classes each semester.
-Students are officially registered for a course only when they have completed all procedures applying to registration, including making full- payment or payment arrangements for any outstanding balance.
+Students are officially registered for a course only when they have completed all procedures applying to registration, including making full payment or payment arrangements for any outstanding balance.
 Students not officially registered for a course will not receive credit for the course at the end of the semester.